There’s a big problem with your homemade laundry soap, and you’re not going to like it. Read this before doing your next load of laundry!

 Maybe if you have soft water that isn’t holding onto dirt and minerals, your soap has no problem doing it’s job.

-Otherwise, your washing machine’s agitator is just not strong enough to create that same kind of friction.
-Your cold water washes are not effectively dispersing and dissolving those soap flakes.
+Otherwise, your washing machine’s agitator is probably not strong enough to create that same kind of friction.
+Your cold water washes may not be effectively dispersing and dissolving those soap flakes.
 And that hard water?
-It’s a homemade soap’s worst nightmare, because it’s packed with minerals like calcium and magnesium, which are probably building up in your laundry anyway.
+It can be a homemade soap’s worst nightmare, because it’s packed with minerals like calcium and magnesium, which are probably building up in your laundry anyway.

 And having to BUY our laundry detergent.